shakib-rahmn/scoreup/README.md

-# React + Tailwind + Vite
+# React + Supabase

-A simple starting template to reuse for react, tailwind project.
+A simple app to publish test marks